 If you review the national debt by year , you'll see one other time the debt-to-GDP ratio was this high.
 That was to fund World War II.
 Following that, it remained safely below 77 percent until the 2008 financial crisis.
 The combination of lower taxes and higher government spending pushed the debt-to-GDP ratio to unsafe levels.
-Even the the economy is growing at a healthy 2-3 percent rate, the government has not reduced the debt.
-It keeps spending at unsustainable levels.
+Even though the economy is growing at a healthy 2-3 percent rate, the federal government has not reduced the debt.
+It keeps spending at an unsustainable level.

 3. Real GDP

-U.S. real GDP was $17.372 for Q1 2018.
+U.S. real GDP was $18.514 trillion for Q2 2018.
 This measure takes nominal GDP and strips out the effects of inflation.
 That's why it's usually lower than nominal GDP.